undera/chess-engine-nn/README.md

 ### 25 Feb, 2019

 Still nothing leads to learning good moves.
 Experimenting with various scores for moves.
 Cyclic moves demonstrate lack of depth.
 I revised the criteria for good move, made NN deeper and made it to learn by batches of 10 games.
 Let's see...

+### 4 Mar, 2019

+ Thinking of crystallizing "just next move predictor NN" more.
+For that, I'll save dataset of all moves generated through learning, and will always learn from this big set.
+Previous results from multilayer NN were worse than 2-layer, will get back to 2-layer for now.

+ I feel the trick to teach this variant of NN is to find correct board state representation, so NN will naturally learn.